01 Sep 2017

-You need to take real care when giving, writing or entering account numbers.
-Transactions are processed by account number, so this is the crucial piece of information to get right.
-Although banks will often ask for an account name as well as an account number, their systems do not check they match.
+It goes without saying that you need to take care when entering and giving out account numbers.
+They are a crucial piece of information because transactions are processed by account number.
+Banks will often ask for an account name as well as account number, but their systems don’t check that they match.

-If you’ve made a payment in error, you should contact your bank as soon as possible.
-The sooner you contact your bank, the better chance your money can be recovered.
-If the payment has been made to an invalid account, it will usually “bounce” back into your account.
+Contact your bank as soon as possible after realising your mistake.
+The sooner you do this, the better your chance of recovering your money.
+If your money went to an invalid account, it will usually bounce back into your account.

-It can be more difficult to retrieve a mistaken payment if it has gone into a valid account.
-As a general rule, banks can only reverse payments that customers have made in error with the consent of the account holder who received your payment.
-If you report a mistaken payment, your bank and the recipient’s bank must co-operate with you to try and recover the payment.
-This usually involves the recipient’s bank contacting the account holder to ask their permission to reverse the transaction.
+Retrieving a mistaken payment to a valid account can be more difficult.
+As a general rule, banks can reverse a payment made in error only with the consent of the person who received it.
+Your bank and the recipient’s bank will need to co-operate to try to recover the payment.
+This usually involves the recipient’s bank contacting the account holder to ask his or her permission to reverse the transaction.